 values.
 Students with good character are caring, just, and responsible.
 They have developed an internal motivation to do their

 best and to contribute to the world around them.
-Good character education improves social and emotional competencies as well
+Academic performance often improves.

 You and your entire staff will have access for one year to our highly-rated and easy-to-implement online collection